 Making vegetable spaghetti is quick and easy

 I am sure I’ve said this before but using a spiralizer is such an easy and fun way of including more vegetables in your diet.
 Despite having made quite a few ‘spiralized’ dishes I still find it astonishing just how convenient this little tool is.
 For example, my root vegetable noodles nests take only 15 minutes to prepare, and that’s including the peeling as well as spirilizing!
-Using sparalized, rather than mashed, potatoes in this turkey shepherds pie saved lots of preparation time.
 The spiralizer is easy to use and in my experience making vegetable spaghetti often takes less time than chopping.

 Not to mention the huge aesthetic appeal of spiralized ingredients!